sidhu221/Dhriti-Rehab/README.md

 Being upfront about what's incomplete, since this is a real project I'm still iterating on:

-- **`/doctor-dashboard` has no authentication guard yet** — it's reachable by anyone who knows the URL.
-The next step is adding a staff login separate from the patient auth system.
+- **`/doctor-dashboard` has no authentication yet** — The next step is adding a staff login separate from the patient auth system.
-- **Row-Level Security is only enforced on `patient_profiles`** — `doctors`, `patients`, and `appointments` should get equivalent policies before this is treated as production-hardened.
-- **Provider photos are placeholders** — real headshots need to be swapped in.
 - **Telehealth page is informational only** — there's no real video-call integration yet.
-- **`src/sql/seed.sql` is a partial sample**, not a full runnable seed script.

 ---

 ## Acknowledgments

 Built for and with input from the team at Dhriti (Mind Clinic and Counseling Center), Hyderabad.

+Thanks to Dr. K.B Nihal for providing gallery images for the clinic to use on the website.